aupsychology/aupsychology.github.io/stats2workbook/06-FreeAssignment2_ggplot.md

 **Step 4**: Use the `filter()` command to create a new data frame called "face.ya" which only contains younger faces, or faces where the variable FaceAgeGroup is equal to "YA".

+1. How would you use the `filter()` command to select only faces that are younger adult and males?
+How would you select older adult females?
+For this question, you do not need to type the code into R, but just write down the answer below.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+2. How would you use the `filter()` command to select only those faces that are above the median in younger adult attractiveness ratings and above the median in older adult attractiveness ratings.
+Write the command you would type in below.

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

+&nbsp;

-Using ggplot, create a histogram for the aggressiveness rating variables for older faces using the variables ag.old and ag.young for the dataframe face.of.
+**Step 5** Using ggplot, create a histogram for the aggressiveness rating variables for older faces using the variables ag.old and ag.young for the dataframe face.of.
 Make your histogram have 10 bins, have bars that have black lines and dark red fill.

 Your histogram for ag.old should look like this:

 <img src="06-FreeAssignment2_ggplot_files/figure-html/unnamed-chunk-3-1.png" width="672" />

-Question 1: What pattern do you see with the two histograms?
+3. What pattern do you see with the two histograms?
 Do the ratings appear to be normally distributed?

 &nbsp;